Covid-19: India records 38,949 fresh cases

 It said that a decrease of 1,619 had been recorded in the number of active cases in a span of 24 hours.

-The ministry said 1,955,910 tests were conducted on Thursday, taking the total cumulative tests conducted so far to detect Covid-19 in the country to 440,023,239, while the daily positivity rate was recorded at 1.99 per cent.
+The ministry said 1,955,910 tests were conducted on Thursday, taking the total cumulative tests conducted so far for detection of Covid-19 in the country to 440,023,239, while the daily positivity rate was recorded at 1.99 per cent.

 The weekly positivity rate stands at 2.14 per cent, according to the health ministry.

-The vaccine doses administered so far has reached 395.3 million under the nationwide inoculation drive against Covid-19.
+The vaccine doses administered so far has reached 39.53 crore under the nationwide inoculation drive against Covid-19.

-India's Covid-19 tally had crossed the 2 million mark on August 7, 30 lakh on August 23, 4 million on September 5 and 5 million on September 16 last year.
+India's Covid-19 tally had crossed the 20 lakh mark on August 7, 30 lakh on August 23, 40 lakh on September 5 and 50 lakh on September 16 last year.

-It went past 6 million on September 28, 7 million on October 11, crossed 8 million on October 29, 9 million on November 20 and surpassed the one 10 million mark on December 19 last year.
+It went past 60 lakh on September 28, 70 lakh on October 11, crossed 80 lakh on October 29, 90 lakh on November 20 and surpassed the one crore mark on December 19 last year.

-India crossed 20 million cases on May 4 and three crore cases on June 23.
+India crossed two crore cases on May 4 and three crore cases on June 23.

 In total, 412,531 deaths have been reported in the country, including 126,560 from Maharashtra, 36,037 from Karnataka, 33,606 from Tamil Nadu, 25,022 from Delhi, 22,705 from Uttar Pradesh, 17,970 from West Bengal and 16,212 from Punjab.